 From editorial to crossword puzzles, to comic strips.
 That’s how it all started.

 Maybe that also explains my love for news at a young age.
 Reading and smelling every page as I turn and fold them.
 I grew up with adults telling me how advanced I am in terms of outlook in life and the quality of conversations that I have.
 My small talk opener would always be “read the news lately?”

 It made me sound smarter than an average kid.

 And I liked that.
 Kasi bata palang ako, bida-bida na talaga ako e.
 HAHAHA

-Little did I know that mundane activity would have such a big impact in my life.
+Little did I know that mundane activity would have such a big impact on my life.

-I write when I want to go back about something and remember.
+I write when I want to go back to something and remember.
 It makes me feel good when I can find the right word to describe how I feel.

-I remember how annoyed I was with my mom for making me do things that I don’t like to do as a child and yet again, it proves that mothers does know best.
+I remember how annoyed I was with my mom for making me do things that I don’t like to do as a child and yet again, it proves that mothers do know best.

-Today, broadsheet papers transports me to a different time.
+Today, broadsheet papers transport me to a different time.
 It gives me a warm, fuzzy, nostalgic feeling.

-My mom have given so many things in life that I am grateful for, and helping me develop my love for reading and writing is the cherry on top.
+My mom has given so many things in life that I am grateful for, and helping me develop my love for reading and writing is the cherry on top.